nroovers/ChromeCastPlugin/README.md

 ## Installation

-Get the plugin package by either building it or downloading it from ...
+Get the plugin package by either building it or downloading the [release](https://github.com/nroovers/ChromeCastPlugin/releases)

 To install the package file: